GO WITH THE FLOW

 At 87 feet high, Stony Kill Falls is one of the tallest falls in the area.
 These spectacular falls are located just outside of Kerhonkson and are now part of the Minnewaska State Park Preserve.
 In 2016, Minnewaska State Park undertook a comprehensive renovation program to create new blazed hiking trails, footbridges to cross the kill and a viewing platform near the base of the falls.
 They also constructed a purpose-built stone staircase so visitors can get up to the top and continue exploring the kill further upstream beyond the falls.
 Open all year round, the falls are also spectacular during the winter months when massive clusters of icicles form around the rim of the gorge, but caution must be used when visiting at these times.
 During the winter, the stone staircase is closed for safety reasons.
 Access to the falls is free and parking can be found along Shaft 2A Rd.

 Located along the hamlets of Sholam and Yeagerville, Trout Creek winds its way down through a deep gully into the Rondout Reservoir.
 On its journey, it forms many spectacular waterfalls and cascades along the way, as well as a large natural swimming hole just below Sholam Falls close to the trailhead.
 Trailhead parking can be found on Sholam Rd. in two places either side of the creek.
+Trout Creek is on Department of Environmental Protection (DEP) Land and you will need DEP Access Permit in order to be on it.
+This permit is free and can be acquired online here.

 WITCH'S HOLE FALLS